Itay-benshu/multi-modal-imputation-spatial-gene-expression/docs/README.md

 <img src="/multi-modal-imputation-spatial-gene-expression/figures/for_pages_3.jpg" width="800">

 # Discussion - summary
-Viewing the quantative results in the above table as well as the qualitative results in the above plot, we see a few points worth mentioning:
+Viewing the quantitative results in the above table as well as the qualitative results in the above plot, we see a few points worth mentioning:
 - All of the models overfit to a certain extent.
 - The supervised models (positional and spot image) show better RMSE results than the autoencoder both in terms of test results and in terms of less overfitting.
 - The multi modal approach achieves slightly better RMSE results than the autoencoder but less impressive results than the other networks.